DAPotapov/PMA-bot/README.md

 Primaraly fallbacks in ConversationHandler handle commands that are intercepted here.
 Additionaly, text messages recieved on the second step of the dialogue (the first step is handled within state == 0) or the word 'cancel' is sent on the first step of the dialogue, then the '*start_ended*' function will be called.
 This function sends a message informing the user that the procedure was aborted and returns '-1' (the END constant) to ConversationHandler.

-Commands **'/feedback'**, **'/upload'**, and **'/stop'** are treated similarly (except that the latter uses CallbackqueryHandler, which will be described below), so there's no need to detail them here.
+Commands [**'/feedback'**](#feedback), [**'/upload'**](#upload), and [**'/stop'**](#stop) are treated similarly (except that the latter uses CallbackqueryHandler, which will be described below), so there's no need to detail them here.

-The '/settings' command leads to a multilevel menu consisting of buttons sent to the user.
+The ['/settings'](#settings) command leads to a multilevel menu consisting of buttons sent to the user.
 This is also implemented using ConversationHandler.
-The entry point for it is called the *'settings_started'* function.
+The entry point for it is called the <a id="settings_function">*'settings_started'*</a> function.
 The menu should be shown only for project managers (PMs), so initially, there is a check to ensure the user is in control of one of the projects in the database.
-If not, the bot sends a relevant message, and the function *'add_user_info_to_db'* is called.
+If not, the bot sends a relevant message, and the function [*'add_user_info_to_db'*](#add_user_info_to_db) is called.
 Its job is to add information about a user missing in the database.
 It searches for the user's Telegram username in the 'staff' collection in the database and, if found, fills empty fields for name and [Telegram ID](#constraints).

-If the user is a PM, the function shows the first level of the menu using a special function *'get_keyboard_and_msg'* from 'helpers.py'.
+If the user is a PM, the function shows the first level of the menu using a special function [*'get_keyboard_and_msg'*](#get_keyboard_and_msg) from ['helpers.py'](#helperspy).
 The current menu level is stored in the value of a key 'level' in 'user_data' of the context class.
 To control which branch of the menu the user is in at any given moment, a 'branch' list is used.
 It stores the path to the current menu level.
-The function *'get_keyboard_and_msg'* creates a 'keyboard,' meaning a list (of lists) of buttons of the InlineKeyboardButton class from the PTB module, for all menu levels.
-The menu structure is described [above](#functionality-description), so in this section, I'll go into details of some menu items' realization.
+The function [*'get_keyboard_and_msg'*](#get_keyboard_and_msg) creates a 'keyboard,' meaning a list (of lists) of buttons of the InlineKeyboardButton class from the PTB module, for all menu levels.
+The menu structure is described [above](#settings), so in this section, I'll go into details of some menu items' realization.
 Menu branching is achieved using the match: case: construction (for levels) and nested match: case: constructions for branch choices.

 Each case element prepares a common message text for the corresponding menu level (and branch) and a 'keyboard' with buttons for every menu item.
 These message and keyboard elements are then returned to the calling function and sent to the user.
-Some menus are predefined, such as the initial menu, while others, like the menu items 'projects management' and 'transfer control over project,' are created using a loop on a list of projects obtained from the database.
-For the latter, buttons are created from a list of project team members obtained from the function *'get_team'* in 'helpers.py' (link)
+Some menus are predefined, such as the initial menu, while others, like the menu items 'projects management' and 'transfer control over project', are created using a loop on a list of projects obtained from the database (for the former).
+For the latter, buttons are created from a list of project team members obtained from the function [*'get_project_team'*](#get_project_team) in ['helpers.py'](#helperspy).

 Each InlineKeyboardButton instance contains text, which is the text displayed on the button, and callback_data, a string value passed when a user presses the button.
 This value is intercepted by CallbackqueryHandler within ConversationHandler in a 'state' that is returned from the function that created this menu.